Return to site

 TV & games console (379 kilograms CO2e per household per year)

 Our TV and games console chug power at a whopping rate of 1.1 kilowatt hours per day.
-Netflix and chill is key entertainment for us, so rather than deprive ourselves we unplugged the bits of the system we don't use.
+Netflix is key entertainment for us, so rather than deprive ourselves we unplugged the bits of the system we don't use.
 This saved 38 kilograms CO2e per year.
 If we need to make more savings, I'll look at one or two screen-free days per week.
 Great as a digital detox but not sure how my tribe will take to it!

 End-of-life replacements